RachWalm/spelling-game/README.md

 There are a couple of code efficiencies:

-1. Instead of having the first letter in it's own key pair in the wordData function it could be done by indexing the actual "word", rather than "firstLetter".
+1. Instead of having the first letter in it's own key pair in the **wordData** array it could be done by indexing the actual "word", rather than "firstLetter".
 ```JS
 let wordData = [{
     "word": "fox", // word